Integration Test

 The following flag usage patterns will work regardless of whether you are generating an integration test from OpenAPI spec or from Skyramp Trace.

-You can customize the test file name and output directory to save the generated test.
+You can override the default test name and specify the directory to save the generated test.

 skyramp generate integration rest https://www.skyramp.dev/api/v1/products \